(Note -- I know, this is a poorly organized page -- be sure to step down through it, as what you're looking for may be buried down near the end.)

 Warning!
 If you have an existing Apache installation, I

-would recommend doing a make deinstall as superuser
+would recommend doing a make deinstall

 before beginning this part.
 I do not know if it is necessary, but at